tege3000/dump/README.md

 # dump
-Space for quikly sharing code with other devs
+Space for quikly sharing buggy code with other devs